ernstlab/GECSI/README.md

 ## Step 4: Train GECSI model ##

-Check `./GECSI.sh -h` or refer to the GECSI manual for a full list of configurable options.
+Check `./GECSI.sh -h` for a full list of configurable options.

 **Note**: The example below assumes you are using the **Roadmap Epigenomics 18-state model**.
 If you are using a different model, update the following parameters accordingly: